stubbo/helpful-inertia-bits/readme.md

         $users = User::all();

         // $this->handleResponse($data, $component)
-        // because there is only one array key it will return AnonymousResourceCollection for api calls return $this->handleResponse(compact('users'), 'Users');
+        // because there is only one array key we will return AnonymousResourceCollection for api calls return $this->handleResponse(compact('users'), 'Users');
     }